Abstract Realism Paintings: Reflections

 Abstract Realism Paintings: Objects and Faceless Portraits

-In “Objects and Faceless Portraits”, what we surround ourselves with can be seen as an extension of the self.
-A painting’s identity can be tied to both the original object it depicts, as well as how it is interpreted in its final flattened, abstract state.
+What we surround ourselves with can be seen as an extension of the self.
+Identity can be fluid; it can be tied to both the original object it depicts, as well as its interpretation in its final flattened, abstracted state.

 Biomorphic Geometrics